GoogleChrome/web-vitals/README.md

     | 'soft-navigation';

   /**
-   * The navigatonId the metric happened for.
-This is particularly relevent for soft navigations where
+   * The navigationId the metric happened for.
+This is particularly relevant for soft navigations where
    * the metric may be reported for a previous URL.
    */
-  navigatonId: number;
+  navigationId: number;

+  /**
+   * The navigation URL the metric happened for.
+This is particularly relevant for soft navigations where
+   * the metric may be reported for a previous URL.
+   */
+  navigationURL?: string;
 }
 ```